nautofon/ats-towns/README.md

 ### Criteria for scenery towns

 A "scenery town" in ATS is defined here as any settlement not marked by name on the in-game world map.
-In this repository, settlements are generally only included if they meet all of the following criteria:
+For this repository, such settlements are defined as locations which meet both of the following criteria:

 - Buildings exist in the game world.
+  *Any kind of buildings will do, even commercial or abandoned ones.*

 - The place name exists in the game world.
-This usually means the exact name must appear on a road sign.
+  *This usually means the exact name must appear on a green road sign.
-- Buildings and the place name should be independent of each other.
-In other words, if an individual building has a specific name, that particular name is not considered to be that of a scenery town.

-Since improved navigation is a primary goal here, place names of high importance might be included here even when not all criteria are met.
+  Any deduction of place names from e.g. building names or other indirect sources should be avoided, except where the situation is super obvious.*

-In particular, named junctions are currently included even where there is no real settlement.
+Additionally, the following locations are included if named because of their navigational value, even where no buildings exist:

-A corner case that I don't believe is adequately covered by these criteria yet are purely touristic features, e.g. in Wyoming "Devils Tower" (currently included) vs. "South Pass" (on WYO 28 south of Lander; _not_ currently included).
-Need to think about this one.
+- Highway junctions
+- Mountain passes

 I'm absolutely open to discussing changes to these criteria.
 The [ATS Slippy Map thread](https://forum.scssoft.com/viewtopic.php?t=318267)